About Us

 Action

-While we view engagement as an essential component of spiritual practice, One Earth Sangha does not organizer action campaigns.
+While we view engagement as an essential component of spiritual practice, One Earth Sangha does not organize action campaigns.
 Rather, we collaborate with our membership and partners to bring capacity, insights, and skillful means to campaigns organized by others.
 Moreover, our members are encouraged to identify and explore a diverse array of actions that are authentically responsive to their situation.
 Our members interrupt ecological destruction, advocate for environmental justice, develop healthy and sustainable solutions, and support the ongoing transformation of the human/ earth relationship.

 At the same time, we recognize that in this regard some members are not sure where to start.
 We therefore identify and promote specific campaigns from our secular and interfaith partnerships that fit our values.
 Finally, for mass mobilizations, we act as an organizing point to bring the Buddhist/mindfulness communities and perspectives to broader interfaith initiatives.